Futruo/jetsonai/README.md

 3. USB webcam
 4. HDMI cable, keyboard, mouse (optional)

+# Limitations

+Note that this program will need access to your email account of choice, you must get an app password and or allow less secure apps.

 # How to run

 The steps for runnings this program are simple!